 The suffragette colours are purple, white, and green.
 Purple represents dignity, royalty and freedom, white represents purity in private and public life, and green represents hope and is the emblem of spring.

 The colour scheme was decided by Mrs Pethick-Lawrence in 1908 and was seen as a duty and privilege to be worn.
 Wearing these colours was a good way for women to demonstrate their allegiances to the movement, and even recruit people to the cause.

 The colours also correlated to the slogan – Give Women the Vote (green, white, violet).
 The combination of peridot, amethyst and pearl were often used in jewellery to convey this coded message.

 Antique suffragette jewellery

 The Holloway Brooch was given to suffragettes who served sentences in Holloway prison – they are rare and very authentic and fetch a good price.
 Other pins were given for women who went on hunger strike whilst in prison.
-Souvenir jewellery became popular too – Votes for Women bar brooches and WSPU badges too.
+Souvenir jewellery became popular as well; Votes for Women bar brooches and WSPU badges, too.